 West Vancouver is home to many black bears.
-Bears that become accustomed to humans as a source of food are dangerous and need to be destroyed, making it a matter of life and death for the bear to minimize animal attractants in your garbage and on your property.
+Bears that learn to associate humans with food sources may become dangerous and need to be destroyed, making it a matter of life and death for the bear that you minimize animal attractants in your garbage and on your property.
 Our bylaws require that wildlife attractants be managed responsibly in order to minimize human/bear interactions and avoid destroying bears.

 Bears and Garbage